Go

 The following are the three types available for creating actions using ZIP files:

-• When all features are implemented in a main package
+• All functionality implemented in main package

-• When some packages are separated and built other than the main package
+• Some packages separated from main package

 If all features are in a default package, you can place all the source files in the top level of the ZIP file.

-Use package folder
+Use package folders

 golang-main-package/